-PERMITS: New York oversize permits are valid for five travel days.
-New York City permit is good for one several hour periods, either day or night depending on dimensions and routes.
-New York Thruway usually one to three days.
+New York oversize permits are valid for five travel days.
+A New York City permit is good for a several-hour period, either day or night, depending on dimensions and routes.
+New York Thruway permits usually last one to three days.

-OPERATING TIME: One-half hour before sunrise to one-half hour after sunset, Monday through Friday, and may travel on Saturday until Noon, if not over 12′ wide or 72′ long (85′ on approved routes), legal height, and able to “maintain traffic flow speed.”
+Oversize and overweight loads may travel in New York from Monday through Friday, from one-half hour before sunrise to one-half hour after sunset, and on Saturday until Noon if not more than 12′ wide or 72′ long (85′ on approved routes), legal height, and able to “maintain traffic flow speed.”
 This includes I-84 and other NY Thruways.
-Overweight-only up to 96,000 pounds may travel 24/7.
-Movement not allowed on major holidays, and Friday afternoons before some holiday weekends.
+Overweight-only loads up to 96,000 pounds may travel 24/7.
+The state does not allow movement on major holidays and on Friday afternoons before some holiday weekends.
 New York City: Night travel may be allowed, or it may be required in New York City or on Long Island, depending on dimensions.

-New York City: A Separate permit is needed.
-Travel restrictions are numerous, and permits/escorts are expensive.
-Permits for the city are issued for one period either at night or during the day, not both.
-Over 10′ wide, except on Interstate and truck routes, has to be a night move (10:00 p.m. to 5:30 a.m., Monday through Thursday, and 12:01 a.m. to 5:30 a.m.
-Friday night-Saturday morning (after midnight) and Sunday night-Monday morning.
-On Interstate and George Washington Bridge only, over 10′ and less than 12′ wide may travel Monday through Friday 11:00 a.m. to 2:00 p.m.
-Over 80,000 pounds gross weight has to be a night move, route survey required to get a permit.
-(Note: NYC DOT sometimes requires night travel for smaller loads).
+Separate permits are needed to haul oversize or overweight loads in New York City.
+Travel restrictions are numerous, and permits and escorts are expensive.
+The city issues permits for one period either at night or during the day, not both.
+Except on Interstate and truck routes, moves over 10′ wide must occur at night (10:00 p.m. to 5:30 a.m., Monday through Thursday, and 12:01 a.m. to 5:30 a.m., Friday through Sunday).
+On Interstate and George Washington Bridge only, vehicles between 10′ and 12′ wide may travel Monday through Friday 11:00 a.m. to 2:00 p.m.
+Over 80,000 lbs. gross has to move at night.
+A route survey is required to get a permit.
+(Note: The NYC DOT occasionally requires night travel for smaller loads.)
 Special permission may also be needed on bridges going into NYC.

-NY Thruway: The Separate permit is needed for the Thruway.
-Thruway includes I-87 (NYC to Albany), I-95 (NYC to Connecticut), I-287 (connecting I-87 with I-95), I-90, and I-190 (connecting Buffalo with Niagara Falls).
-Loads over 13’6″ height are not allowed.
-Overweight permits are very expensive on the NY Thruway, so we normally avoid it.
+The Thruway requires special permits.
+The Thruway includes I-87 (NYC to Albany), I-95 (NYC to Connecticut), I-287 (connecting I-87 with I-95), I-90, and I-190 (connecting Buffalo with Niagara Falls).
+Loads over 13’6″ tall cannot obtain these permits.
+Overweight permits are very expensive on the NY Thruway, so we normally try to avoid it if possible.

 |Width:||8’6″ (8’ in NYC and roads with less than 10’ wide travel lanes)|

-(Axles lesss than 46″ apart are considered as one axle).
+(Axles less than 46” apart are considered as one axle).

-Over-length Permit Exemptions: Permits are not required for loads of poles, girders, beams, columns or similar objects if the only legal length is exceeded.
+Overlength Permit Exemptions: If your load consists only of poles, girders, beams, columns or similar objects and is only overlength, you do not need permits.
 This may not apply in NYC area.

 |Width:||No set amount: state determines on an individual basis.
 NY Thruway – 16’ wide maximum.|